gta-chaos-mod/Trilogy-ASI-Script/CONTRIBUTING.md

     // re-engage at a later point.
     inst->SetTimerVisible(false);

+    // Sets this effect to draw temporarily.
+    // Once it's finished it will bounce out of the screen. inst->SetIsDrawnTemporarily();

     // Get's custom data that was sent from the Chaos Mod UI
     // or another provider.
     //